 how many root domains do they have

-Our personal favorite is AHrefs.com.
+Our personal favorite is ahrefs.com.
 What sets this free tool apart from others is the measurement of “link velocity”.
 What we want to determine here is “how fast is my competition building links”.
 AHrefs.com gives you a monthly timeline of backlinks your competitors built so you can see how much time and money they are spending on these efforts

 Keyword Focus & AdWords Budgets

 Examining your competitors website can also lend you some nice insights into their strategy.
-I typically check out a few areas of their site code in order to see what keywords they want to optimize for and then check out their actual organic results for that term to see if they’ve had any sucess
+I typically check out a few areas of their site code in order to see what keywords they want to optimize for and then check out their actual organic results for that term to see if they’ve had any success

 Theres 2 tags you really want to hone in on are meta keywords, descriptions and title tags.
 These require a bit of code-hunting, but are quite easy to locate.

 Honing in on your competitors keyword focus